videturfortuna/vehicle_reid_itsc2023/README.md

 Please cite our paper inspired on proposed techniques or code. ref will be published soon.

-Some code as dataset opening, evaluation, and other is mainly reused from:
+Some code as data loading, evaluation, and other is mainly reused from:
 Parsing-based View-aware Embedding Network for Vehicle Re-Identification Bag of Tricks and A Strong Baseline for Deep Person Re-identification FastREID